LaunchCodeEducation/java-web-development/src/chapters/auth/studio.rst

       #.
 Before looking for session and user status, add a conditional that checks the whitelist status
          of the current request object.

 #.
-Register the filter with Spring
+Register the filter with Spring.

    #.
 Create a class called ``WebApplicationConfig`` at the same
       level as ``AuthenticationFilter`` with the following: